metabase/metabase-qa/README.md

 Supported database versions have their own Dockerfile in each directory.

+We use a standard set of database names and users for our sample images:
+- Database name: `sample`
+- Username: `metabase`
+- Password: `metasample123`

 Listed below are the examples for running each of the supported databases in Docker.

 #### Mongo 4